Raccoon rabies surveillance and control operations

 Control operations

 Control operations seek to contain, reduce, or eliminate raccoon rabies in a given territory.
 The vaccination of wild animals through the manual and aerial distribution of vaccine baits is the main intervention measure.
+The aim is to immunize raccoons, skunks and foxes against the disease, to protect human health.

 Following the detection in 2006 of the first case of raccoon rabies in Québec, the operations targeted the control and elimination of this rabies variant.
 The objective was attained in 2010.
 At present, the objective of the rabies control plan is to keep Québec free of raccoon rabies by avoiding its reintroduction, especially from the United States.
-Rabies cases are detected each year not far from southern Québec in Vermont and New York State.

 Comments